 Determining How Far Back Your Resume Should Go

 The job listing you’re targeting can help determine how much work history to keep on your resume.
-Every job opening has different asks and your resume should be tailored to answer.
+Every job opening has different asks, so you should know how to tailor a resume.

 Here are some indicators in the job description that hint at how far back hiring teams expect your resume to go: